stcentor/pwa_simple_public/README.md

 # pwa_simple_public

 This repository contains the end goal of the making a PWA workshop.
 This code is run locally using "npm start".
 It can be viewed in a browser on localhost:8080.
+When running locally the if statement at the beginning of the app.js file will need to be commented out.
+This code redirects HTTP requests to HTTPS to ensure the app is always delivered over a secure connection.
+You will want this when deploying live but it needs to be removed (commented out) to run and test locally.

 This Progressive Web Applciation registers a service worker in order to be used offline and contains a manifest file that defines certian attributes of the application.